 Q - Where can I find a plan of Mandurah Junction?
 A - The Outline Development Plan (ODP) is available here.

 Q - When will land be available to purchase?
-A - The final four single residential lots in Stage 2 are available as house and land packages through builde DA Burke.
-Stage 3A lots have just been released and are now available by private treaty.
+A - The final four single residential lots in Stage 2 are available.
+Stage 3A lots have been released and are now available by private treaty.
 A range of development opportunties are also available.
 For more information, please visit the Land For Sale page.